 In 2015, AIDS Action and Fenway Health launched Getting to Zero Massachusetts (GTZ), forming a statewide coalition of 40 organizations to achieve the aims of the Getting to Zero initiative.
 Since then, the Getting to Zero coalition undertook a successful statewide community engagement process to lay the groundwork for a conversation about Getting to Zero.

-We will offer webinars that are appropriate for a range of ages because we know comprehensive health education is important for everyone.
-In addition to learning about topics like consent and LGBTQIA+ identities, our webinars will be medically accurate and participants will also learn how to engage their legislators on this issue.
-These webinars will be free and hosted via Zoom.
+We are coordinating webinars that are appropriate for a range of ages because we know comprehensive health education is important for everyone.
+In addition to learning about LGBTQIA+ identities or topics like pleasure, our webinars will be medically accurate and participants will also learn how to engage their legislators on this issue.
+You can expect that each webinar will:

 In this workshop, we will build a foundational understanding for terms and definitions related to gender identity and sexual orientation.
 Building on that foundation, we will consider health and wellness for LGBTQIA+ people, including healthcare disparities, opportunities for health equity, and how an intersectional approach is vital to wellness.